Pop Goes the Pop Up

 With the goal of destigmatizing cannabis and providing a new twist on the night out, the events range from smaller gatherings of a dozen diners to crowds of 100 people hosted on private property.
 These multicourse meals are preticketed and prepared by classically trained chefs who have worked at fine-dining restaurants.
 Some chefs work with the terpenes (aromatic oils) in cannabis like any other ingredient, while others prefer to leave out the flavor of weed.
 The courses might be paired with wine or smoking flower selected to play off the flavors of a dish.

 The overall amount of weed, however, is controlled.
 The dinners are typically announced on social media and in traditional media outlets if they are novel to the community.
 Sometimes the locations aren’t announced until just before the scheduled date to avoid hassles from law enforcement, even in cities where weed is legal for medicinal use.
-On-site marijuana card verification is typically required in those states.
+On-site cannabis card verification is typically required in those states.
 California, given its culinary proclivity, seems to offer the greatest selection, especially now that cannabis is available to the general public at retail.

 For upcoming dinners, keep tabs on these chefs pioneering the cannabis gourmet wave.